-The MacMammals are Southern California based acoustic music performers presenting an eclectic musical stew of sounds from Ireland, the British Isles, and North America, seasoned with a touch of bluegrass, and salted with some songs of the sea (arrggh!).
+The MacMammals are Southern California (Newbury Park) based folk music performers presenting an eclectic musical stew of sounds from Ireland, the British Isles, and North America, seasoned with a touch of bluegrass, and salted with some songs of the sea (arrggh!).
 From warm ballads to rousing sea shanties, their music weaves historical tales with folklore and humor.

 The "Macs" often draw from a musical "stable" of talent and are apt to feature a collaboration with some uniquely talented guest performers.
 Their selection of distinctive and rarely heard songs augments The MacMammals experience and delights listeners.

 The MacMammals are familiar faces at local Southern California venues and at local venues during the Celtic Colours Festival in Cape Breton, Nova Scotia.
 They have performed at The Coffee Gallery Backstage in Altadena, CA; Butler's Coffee in Palmdale, CA; The Camarillo Celtic Faire; Camarillo Cafe Concert Series; the Annual Benefit for ARC in N. Hollywood; Music in the Mountains; The Turbotville Folk Festival; The Anaheim Multicultural Music Festival; The Kitchen Rackets at the Celtic Colours Festival, Keltic Lodge, and Governor's Pub on Cape Breton Island, Nova Scotia; The Middlewich Folk Festival in England, and at Monkey La La and Pura Vida in Tamarindo, Costa Rica.